treewolf/sec_ticker_parser/README.md

 # sec_ticker_parser
-This retrieve and creates mapping between stock ticker and their current CIK.
+This retrieves and creates mapping between stock ticker and their current CIK.
-These are defined per sec.gov website
+These are defined per the  [sec.gov website](https://www.sec.gov/include/ticker.txt).